wilsonzlin/minify-js/README.md

 - Minification of identifiers.
 - Omits semicolons, spaces, parentheses, and braces where possible.
 - Transforms functions to arrow functions when `new`, `this`, `arguments`, and `prototype` aren't used.
+- Moves repeated usages of constants to one shared variable.

 ## Usage